 - Standards Organisations (even if international);

-- European RTD Organisation, including: CERN, EMBL, ESA, ESO, ESRF, European XFEL, ILL, EFDA JET;
+- European RTD Organisations, including: CERN, EMBL, ESA, ESO, ESRF, European XFEL, ILL, EFDA JET;

 - International Organisations (i.e. intergovernmental organisations whose members are countries), excluding European RTD Organisations.